rthennan/sttp-srec-aug2020/code/README.md

 <br>
 **modelBuild.py**
 <br>
-1.Concatenated model, combining an ANN from tabular data and CNN a from image data 2.Used Tensorflow callbacks TensorBoard and checkpoint(ModelCheckpoint)
+1.Concatenated model, combining an ANN from tabular data and CNN a from image data<br>
+2.Used Tensorflow callbacks TensorBoard and checkpoint(ModelCheckpoint)
 <br>
 <br>